EU-CaRE stands for a EUropean study on effectiveness and sustainability of current Cardiac Rehabilitation programmes in the Elderly.

 Horizon 2020 is the European Union programme to promote European research and innovation.
 EU-CaRE is receiving funding from the Horizon 2020 programme.
 The grant application submitted by EU-CaRE was rated excellent by the European Commission.
 The success rate for the respective funding round in which EU-CaRE participated was only 5.9%.

 The aim of EU-CaRE is to improve quality of life and independency of elderly coronary patients (≥ 65 years old).
 A network of leading European experts from seven countries and 8 institutes have started this project in order to compare, improve and tailor cardiac rehabilitation programmes for these patients (EU-CaRE trial).
-In addition, the e-technology will be tested in a randomized control study (EU-CaRE RCT trial).
+Moreover, with the results of this trial we expect to gain important information about the effectiveness of currently available cardiac rehabilitation programmes for elderly people, with regard to recruitment strategies, sustainability, level of adherence/drop out and the cost effectiveness.
+Lastly, the e-technology will be tested in a randomized control study (EU-CaRE RCT trial).

-During 2 years the aim is to include 238 patients in total (119 per study arm) which will be approximately 40 patients per centre.
-The first patient was included in November 2015 in Isala Medical Centre (Zwolle), The Netherlands.
+During 2 years the aim is to include 220 patients per center resulting in a total of 1760 patients.
+The first patient was included in September 2015 in Isala medical centre (Zwolle), the Netherlands.

 A EUropean study on effectiveness and sustainability of current Cardiac Rehabilitation programmes in the Elderly: Design of the EU-CaRE randomised controlled trial.
 Prescott E, Meindersma EP, van der Velde AE et al. Eur J Prev Cardiol.
 2016 Oct;23:27-40.